Romance scams are also a risk for companies

-Love can make people happy, energetic but also blind.
+Love can make people happy, energetic, but also blind.
 In romance scams, fraudsters deceive their victims by gaining their trust to steal their money.
-These scams cannot only harm people but also endanger a company(‘s data or money).
-So make sure you know how to recognize a romance scam and how to reduce the risk.
+These scams not only harm people but also endanger a company‘s data or money.
+So, make sure you know how to recognise a romance scam and reduce the risk.

 Anyone can be a victim

 Fraudsters operate in large fraud organisations using complex techniques.
 For these type of scams, they often target victims - both men and women - who are struggling in a relationship and/or are emotionally vulnerable.
-But also well-educated individuals have been known to fall for romance scams.
-So in general, it can affect anyone.
+Well-educated individuals also have been known to fall for romance scams.
+So, in general, it can affect anyone.

 How romance scams can (also) harm companies

 In a romance scam, a fraudster will try to build a relationship with a person over a long(er) period.
-When he gained enough trust from his victim, he makes up a sad story about why he is in urgent need of money.
-The victim's trust can be built so high, that they not only send their complete savings but also the all the money of the company they work for.
+When they gained enough trust from the victim, they make up a sad story about why they are in urgent need of money.
+The victim's trust in the fraudster can be built so high, that they not only send their own savings but also money of the company they work for.

-At ING, we have noticed that when somebody is a victim of a romance scam, it is really hard to make them see that they are being scammed.
+At ING, we have noticed that when somebody is a victim of a romance scam, it is hard to make them see that they are being scammed.
 That is because they have emotionally and financially invested in the relationship.
-Fraudsters are very convincing and they know their victims extremely well after months and months of communication, seduction and courting.
+Fraudsters are very convincing, and they know their victims extremely well after months of communication, seduction, and courting.

-First of all, never fully trust a stranger that you have not met face-to-face.
-Be extremely aware when a person starts asking for money, even if you have met him.
-Realize that fraudsters are always looking for ways to steal your (company's) money.
+As an individual: first, never fully trust a stranger that you have not met face-to-face.
+Be extremely alert when a person starts asking for money, even if you have met them.
+Be aware that fraudsters are always looking for ways to steal your or your company's money.

 Are you a victim of a romance scam?

 As an individual: if you suspect that you are a victim of a romance scam, inform your manager or the police directly.
 You do not have to feel ashamed.
 Keep in mind, these scams have the potential to fool anyone.